Yousefess/GeoSpatialDataScience/01 Introduction to GIS and Spatial Data Science/Weeks/Week 02 - Data in Urban Studies + The challenge in data acquisition/README.md

-# Week 2: Data in Urban Studies: The challenge in data acquisition
+# Week 2: Data in Urban Studies + The challenge in data acquisition